arbitrationlawgroup/FNRP-Fraud/README.md

 npm run generate:sitemap
 ```

-The built files will be in the `out` directory.
+The built files will be in the `.next` directory.

 ## Environment Variables